San Francisco Police Department: In popular culture

 Some San Francisco-set police novels have explored The city's rich history.
 With Siberia Comes a Chill (1990), by former Inyo County Deputy Sheriff Kirk Mitchell, features SFPD Homicide Inspector John Kost who, in April 1945, while conducting a murder investigation as the United Nations is meeting for the first time in San Francisco, finds himself pitted against an NKVD assassin.
 White Rabbit by David Daniels, set during 1967's Summer of Love, follows Homicide Inspector John Sparrow as he pursues a serial killer stalking the residents of San Francisco's Haight-Ashbury neighborhood.

 A future version of the SFPD play a minor role in a handful of missions in the video game Call of Duty: Advanced Warfare, most notably they assist the military in stopping a van carrying drones to destroy the Golden Gate Bridge.
 Unfortunately they fail, resulting in the destruction of the bridge, pinning down an aircraft carrier.
 The main protagonist saves one SFPD sergeant from plunging to his death from the wreckage of the bridge.

 Most main protagonists of the iOS novel Cause of Death are officers of the SFPD.
 In fact, a main protagonist of the game (Malachi "Mal" Fallon) has his name taken from that of Malachi Fallon of the real SFPD.

 The SFPD has been fictionalized in the 2004 video game Grand Theft Auto: San Andreas as the San Fierro Police Department and in the 2014 animated film Big Hero 6 as the San Fransokyo Police Department.
+The SFPD were fictionalized in 2016 when the video game Watch Dogs 2 was released.

 The Mentalist character Teresa Lisbon is former SFPD.

 The character of Beau from Colony is a 30-year veteran of the department.

 Sonic the Hedgehog character Tom Wachowski is accepted into joining the SFPD at the beginning of the film, but later decides not to go.